Skip to main content

 Learn more about Properties here.

-Products are the data you ingested to the system, they are the record of everything you need to know about what work needs to be done throughout the creative process.
+Product Requests are the data you ingested to the system, they are the record of everything you need to know about what work needs to be done throughout the creative process.
 These are used to display the progress of production.

 If you don’t already use or have the Product Code in your flow, we suggest that the Product Code can be a combination of the Style Code + Color Code.